Om gram grim graum sah gurave namah Om jhram jhreem jroum sah gurave namah

 Yet, like all graha, Guru has some draining functions.

-Is it a "bad" move to strike out from the ancestral lineage customs and historic lands, toward an individualized lifestyle perhaps in a new country?
+Is it a bad move to strike out from the ancestral lineage folkways, ancient customs, and established cultural norms and historic lands, toward an individualized lifestyle perhaps in a new country?

-To make socially weighted value judgments on the results of the graha using a morally critical language of "good" and "bad", we have to consider the values of those different people who interact with the native and judge the native .
-Some people will judge this Guru as 'good' and some will find it 'bad'.
+To make socially weighted value judgments on the results of the graha using a morally critical evaluative judgmental language of good and bad, it is necessary to consider the paradigm of belief, cultural morality, and social-ethical values of those different people who interact with the native and judge the native .

 IMO your Guru in the rashi of neutral Shani is a great graha for most earthly purposes.
 All graha have plus and minus powers.